Are Councillors Public Officers and do they create public records?

 When is a record created by a Councillor a Public Record?

 While a councillor can make a recommendation or decision, they cannot act upon them.
 In order for the council to act, the councillor needs to communicate this recommendation or decision to a council officer.
-This communication, when received by a council officer (i.e. an employee of the council) is a public record.
+The Councillor can:

 What recordkeeping responsibilities do Councillors have?